-If you struggle making pins a pin template may be for you.
-I have some pin templates coming soon to my shop that are fully customizable.
-A pin template can amp up your pinning strategy.
+If you struggle to make pins a pin template may be for you.
+I have some pin templates coming soon to my shop that is fully customizable.
+A pin template can amp up your Pinterest strategy.
 You never have to be haunted by ugly pins if you use a professional template.

 If you really don’t like creating pins yourself due to time constraints or it’s just not something you enjoy a template may be perfect for you and your Pinterest strategy.
 Why waste your time an energy creating pins when you can use your other talents to do something else productive?

 If you are blessed in the pin creation realm you can even go ahead and create your own Pinterest template.
 At the very least your Pinterest template can be branded with your URL and that’s one less thing that you have to do each time you make a pin.
-Because lets face it, you’re going to be making thousands of pins throughout your blogging career.
+Because let’s face if you have any kind of Pinterest strategy, you’re going to be making thousands of pins throughout your blogging career.

 Use Pinterest for Your Keyword Research

 If you want to make Pinterest work for you, you have to be strategizing with a Pinterest strategy from the very beginning.
 Before you even write a blog post, use Pinterest to do your keyword research.
 What is keyword research?
 Keyword research is optimizing your blog post with a keyword or keywords for search engines.
 Pinterest is really just a visual search engine.
 So before you write your blog post you may as well optimize it where you want to be found, Pinterest.